 Since our last photo stroll, I received the SL, so we had to do another.
 Today’s weather was equally nice, so Giles and I began at Riverside Cemetery (and Oak Ridge) this time, before heading downtown.

-Today, I used the Summicron 2/50 for most of my shots, switching it briefly for the Trioplan 2.8/100, since I just got my M42 to L adapter.
+Today on the Leica SL, I used the Summicron 2/50 for most of my shots, switching it briefly for the Trioplan 2.8/100, since I just got my M42 to L adapter.
 Since I’m interested in the Voigtlander Heliar 3.5/50, I decided to take many of the same shots at f/2 and f/3.5 to see the differences.
 For example:

 I probably prefer the f/2 rendering, but the bokeh on the f/3.5 is still pleasing and the image subject is noticeably sharper.
 While the medium-format, three-dimensionality that I love is there with both images, it’s more prevalent on the f/2.
 I used f/3.5 on some of the images below.

 Man, the 50 is a performer, for sure, and though I like the 35mm focal length better, it’s always a joy to use this Summicron.
 The last image of the flowers was shot with the Trioplan.
 It’s a bit glowier (what the kids call a “vintage rendering”) than I’d like; I have to be sure the glass is clean.

 After some time at Riverside and Oak Ridge, we decided to see what we could capture downtown.
 Neither of us had been there in a while—really since the start of the pandemic—and many small businesses have gone under, unfortunately.
 It felt pretty deserted for a Monday afternoon.
 Still, the Xmas lights were on, and I’m glad there was not much activity.